agranlund/raven/hw/raven/a1/README.md

 - Footprints: D201-203 pads are small and hard to solder by hand
 - Footprints: C601-603 hole spacing slightly too wide
 - Footprints: C502-513 hole spacing slightly too wide
+- Footprints: Y402 add a way to secure it (SMD pad at top to solder it in place)
 - Components: C310 could probably be 0.1uF
 - BOM: PLCC socket Preci-Dip 540-88-068-24-008 is brown, find black replacement
 - BOM: PLCC socket Preci-Dip 540-88-084-24-008 is brown, find black replacement